pb111/Inferential-Statistics-Project/README.md

 -	A t-test is used as a hypothesis testing tool, which allows testing of an assumption applicable to a population.

+### t-Test Assumptions

+There are several assumptions regarding the t-Test.
+These are as follows:-

+1. The sample mean X̅ follows a normal distribution with mean μ and variance σ2/n, where μ and σ are the mean and standard deviation of the population and n is the sample size.
+2. The square of the standard error of the mean, s2 follows a χ2 distribution with n-1 degrees of freedom.
+3. The second assumption is that the data is collected from a representative and randomly selected portion of the total population.
+4. The sample size used should be reasonably large enough.
+A large sample size means the distribution of results should approach a normal bell-shaped curve.
+5. The final assumption is the homogeneity of variance.
+Homogeneous or equal variance exists when the standard deviations of samples are approximately equal.

 ===============================================================================